Road to Trails Project

 I wonder how far I can go.

-In the years since that first run, I’ve experienced more than my share of highs and lows while wearing a pair of running shoes: from breaking my foot in a race to nearly experiencing hypothermia; from drinking a beer while running the Boston Marathon to completing a 50-mile trail race with my girlfriend.
-I’ve spent more time than I’d care to admit brushing up on different training philosophies and learning about obscure biophysical markers, like VO2 Max and Lactate Threshold.
+In the years since that first run, I’ve experienced more than my fair share of highs and lows while wearing a pair of running shoes: from breaking my foot during my first marathon to completing a 50-mile trail race with my girlfriend; from hiding in a port-o-potty during a race to avoid hypothermia to qualifying and running in the Boston Marathon.

 The goal of The Road to Trails project is to share a little bit about what I’ve learned along the way: from figuring out how to run your first 5k to building a training plan for your first 100km trail race, my goal is to put together a series of bite-sized posts that help you avoid some of the simple mishaps that I’ve run into (pun intended).